kean/Pulse/README.md

 **What Pulse is Not**

 Pulse **is not** a network debugging proxy tool like Proxyman, Charles, or Wireshark.
 It *won't* automatically intercept all network traffic coming from your app or device.
-And to view logs in realtime, you need to use `PulseUI.framework` which you integrate into your app.
+And to view logs in realtime, you need to use `PulseUI.framework` that you integrate into your app.
+The dedicated Pulse iOS and macOS also use `PulseUI.framework` and are there to view logs manually shared from other devices.

 ## Documentation